mrazomej/phd/src/chapter_04/section_04_fugacity.md

 ways from the scenario discussed in the text.
 First, we will allow the repressor to bind to $N_S$ identical specific promoters whose fold-change we are interested in measuring.
-Each promoter contains a single repressor binding site ($N_S = 1$ in the main text).
-Second, we consider $N_C$ identical competitor sites which do not regulate the promoter of interest, but whose binding energies are substantially stronger than non-specific binding ($N_C = 0$ in the main text).
-As in the main text, we assume that the rest of the genome contains
-$N_{NS}$ non-specific binding sites for the repressor.
+Each promoter contains a single repressor binding site ($N_S = 1$ in Chapter 2).
+Second, we consider $N_C$ identical competitor sites which do not regulate the promoter of interest, but whose binding energies are substantially stronger than non-specific binding ($N_C = 0$ in Chapter 2).
+As in Chapter 2, we assume that the rest of the genome contains $N_{NS}$ non-specific binding sites for the repressor.
 We can write the fold-change in the grand canonical ensemble as
 $$
 \text{fold-change} = \frac{1}{1 + \lambda_r e^{-\beta \Delta \varepsilon_{RA}}},
 \label{eq:ch4_eq10}